The graduation Model

 What is the Graduation model?

-The Graduation model was pioneered in Bangladesh in 2002.
-It is a set of interventions designed to address the complex nature of extreme poverty.
-These interventions are adapted to the local context and generally include connecting participants to social protection to meet their basic needs, providing training and assets for income generation, financial literacy and savings support, and social empowerment through community engagement and life skills training – all facilitated through coaching.
-The Graduation approach empowers participants to develop sustainable livelihoods that set them on a path of upward economic mobility.
+Extremely poor people face multiple challenge.
+A single intervention may not be enough to enable long term change.
+The Graduation Model is a suite of interventions designed to address the complex nature of extreme poverty.
+It was pioneered in Bangladesh in 2002 and has since spread across the globe.
+The model, adapted to the local context, often includes social protection to meet basic needs, training and assets for income generation, financial literacy and savings support, and social empowerment through community engagement and life skills training – all facilitated through coaching.
+This set of interventions has shown proven success in helping people move out of poverty for the long term.
+It empowers participants to develop sustainable livelihoods for upward economic mobility.
 They also become better integrated into society, develop social connections, improve their self-esteem, and establish active roles in their communities.

 Graduation Model Overview